The month of February isn't just a time to show some affection to your loved ones, but to also give more love to your body, especially your heart.

 Too much stress can impacts women's heart health

 So, it's time to take some action for your heart health.
-Bear in mind that our physicians and nutritionist keeps on telling us that cardiovascular diseases are preventable through a healthy lifestyle, better management of risk factor, and getting regular check-ups.
+Heart experts and nutritionist keeps on reminding us that cardiovascular diseases are preventable through a healthy lifestyle, better management of risk factor, and getting regular check-ups.

-Even though genetics still play a huge role, and it can't be changed, however, there's still something we can improve heart conditions.
+Even though genetics still play a huge role, and can't be changed, however, there's still something we can improve our heart conditions.